-The court will consider a number of factors when determining alimony, including the following:
+The court will consider a number of factors when making an alimony award in North Carolina, including the following:

-In North Carolina, alimony ends if the dependent spouse remarries.
-Alimony terminates automatically upon the date of the dependent spouse's remarriage; the paying spouse doesn't have to return to court for an order ending payments: He or she can stop paying alimony immediately upon the dependent spouse’s wedding date.
+In North Carolina, a periodic alimony award ends if the dependent spouse remarries.
+An alimony award will terminate automatically upon the date of the dependent spouse's remarriage.
+In other words, a paying spouse doesn't have to return to court for an order ending payments if the dependent spouse weds.

 If a court ordered that alimony be paid in the form of a property transfer, and the paying spouse hasn't transferred the property before the dependent spouse's remarriage, he or she still must transfer the property to the dependent spouse.
-Also, if the court ordered the paying spouse to pay alimony in the form of a lump sum, he or she must still make that lump sum payment, even if the dependent spouse has remarried.
+Likewise, a lump sum alimony payment can't be undone by a dependent spouse's remarriage.

-In North Carolina, alimony terminates when the dependent spouse cohabits with another person.
-Cohabitation in North Carolina is defined as two adults living together continually, in a relationship similar to married people.
-For example, when two individuals share expenses, don’t have separate residences, and have a romantic relationship, the court may decide they are cohabiting.
-The two adults don't have to be having sexual relations to be cohabiting.
+An alimony award terminates in North Carolina when the dependent spouse cohabits with another person.
+In North Carolina, "cohabitation" is defined as two adults living together continually, in a relationship similar to married persons.
+For example, when two individuals share expenses, live in the same residence, and are engaged in a romantic relationship, they are cohabitating under the law.
+Under North Carolina law, the two adults don't have to be having sexual relations to be cohabiting.

-If you are paying alimony to your ex-spouse, and you believe he or she is cohabiting with another person, you'll need to file a motion to terminate alimony in your local district court clerk’s office.
+If you are paying alimony to your ex-spouse, and you believe he or she is cohabiting with another person, you'll need to file a motion to terminate alimony in your local district court.
 You should gather evidence of their cohabitation to present to the judge at a hearing.
 You'll want to gather evidence such as:

 If you have additional questions about remarriage and alimony, contact a North Carolina family law attorney for help.